 A person’s ability to maintain an airway is commonly compromised, protective reflexes are often absent and breathing is often depressed.
 As such, to maximize safety, general anesthesia should be administered by a medical doctor that is specifically trained in anesthesia.
-Furthermore, chose a medical anesthesiologist that has extensive experience in administration of general anaesthesia at a dental office!
+Furthermore, choose a medical anesthesiologist that has extensive experience in the administration of general anesthesia at a dental office!

 The recommendation of General Anaesthesia should NOT be taken lightly.
 This deepest level of Sedation Dentistry should be reserved for patients:

-Regardless of the type of sedation you receive, your dentist will administer a local anaesthetic (dental freezing) to ensure your comfort during and after the procedure.
+Regardless of the type of sedation you receive, your dentist will administer a local anesthetic (dental freezing) to ensure your comfort during and after the procedure.

 Most of the dental offices that do offer sedation dentistry ONLY offer Level 1: Minimal Sedation and Level 2: Moderate Sedation.
 These dentists often refer to themselves as “sedation dentists”.
 You are at risk of not getting a high enough level of sedation and your level of comfort may be compromised as the higher levels of sedation are not available at these dental offices.